Latest snapshot of the coronavirus impact - Shepparton News

 CORONAVIRUS NUMBERS

-* Australia has recorded 7133 cases.
-There are 478 active cases.
-SA has recorded its first case in three weeks while the ACT and NT have no active cases.
+* Australia has recorded 7139 cases.
+There are 470 active cases, none in the ACT and NT.

-* The national death toll is 102 - NSW 50, Victoria 19, Tasmania 13, WA 9, Queensland 6, SA 4, ACT 3.
-(Two Queensland residents who died in NSW have been included in both state's counts).
+* The national death toll is 103 - NSW 50, Victoria 19, Tasmania 13, WA 9, Queensland 7, SA 4, ACT 3.
+(Two Queensland residents who died in NSW have been included the official tolls of both states).

 * More than six million of an estimated 16 million people with smartphones have registered for the federal government's COVIDSafe tracing app since April 26.